pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Details about SSH access to application containers on Diego can be found [here](../../customizing/diego-ssh/index.html).

 There is a new field, "Application Containers Subnet Pool", which allows you to configure a specific subnet pool for your applications running on Diego.
 You can leave this field as its default value unless you specifically want to use a different subnet, say if you have a third-party service or other VMs running with the same IPs in your network.
 This features is only usable on Diego, not on DEAs.
+You can only specify a single CIDR subnet, no "excluded IPs" can be specified.

 #### Windows 2012 stack